 - same component libraries, spacing, border radius

-- technical debts sinceday one
+- technical debt from day one

 Claude Design fits this picture.
 A capable tool that produces good-enough output by default.
 For exploring and prototyping, that's a feature.
 For shipping to real users at scale, it's a problem.
 What separates the two is what you do after the first draft.